OUR TEAM

 Amanda Martin

-Amanda Martin (she/her) was NWCLC's very first intern when we opened our doors in the summer of 2013.
-Seven years later, Amanda is NWCLC's Executive Director.
+Amanda Martin (she/her) started her legal career as NWCLC's first intern when we opened our doors to the public.
+Now, Amanda is NWCLC's Executive Director.
 Helping families protect their homes from foreclosure is the most rewarding part of her job.
 Her practice includes collection abuse litigation, mortgage servicing litigation, and foreclosure prevention.
 She is published in the Seattle University Law Review and volunteers at Northwest Justice Project's Debt Collection Defense Clinic.
-She also serves on the Executive Committee for WSBA's Antitrust and Consumer Protection Section.
+In 2022, she was awarded the The Champion of Consumer Rights Award from the National Association of Consumer Bankruptcy Attorneys for her legislative advocacy.

 Amanda graduated cum laude from Seattle University School of Law.
 She earned her B.A. from the University of Nevada, Reno.
-She grew up in Las Vegas and now lives in West Seattle with her husband and golden retriever puppy.
+She grew up in Las Vegas and now lives in West Seattle with her husband, son, and the world's friendliest Golden Retriever.

 MSHeadshot